All Episodes

 Was it an overblown distraction or a sinister conspiracy?

-I'm Leon Mayfock from Prologue Projects and Pushkin Industries.
+I'm Leon Napok from Prologue Projects and Pushkin Industries.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-One Sean, if you want to be a part of the program, you know, it's sad when you see that the politics being inserted into sports.
+You know, it's sad when you see that the politics being inserted into sports.

 Started, I guess, with Colin Kaepernick and taking a knee and the national anthem.

-And then, of course, Major League Baseball, this idiot commissioner.
+And then, of course, Major League Baseball.

-That's not something I'm a part of.
+That's not something I'm part of.

 If you look at the crowd, I mean, you have diversity.

-And the one thing that everybody in in, you know, if you go see a home team, doesn't matter who you are, what race you are, what your religion is, what background you have, you have something in common is you love your home team.
+And the one thing that everybody in, you know, if you go see a home team, it doesn't matter who you are, what race you are, what your religion is, what background you have, you have something in common is you love your home team.

 You love your school team.